Body Talk (Robyn album): Background and development

 In an interview with Swedish magazine Bon, Robyn announced that she had plans to release three new albums in 2010.
 She said, "I got all these great songs so why not? [...]
 It's been 5 years since Robyn and I didn't want to wait with a release until they are all recorded, so I decided to start putting them out right away."
 Robyn told Popjustice journalist Peter Robinson, "It's been a long time since I actually made a record!
 And I was thinking of how to shorten that time down and Eric, my manager, came up with the idea of what if I just start releasing songs, then I can tour them, then I can make some more songs.
 We started working like that.
 I think once it starts it will make more sense – you can just keep releasing stuff without the long breaks."

 Robyn collaborated with Swedish producer Max Martin on the song "Time Machine".
-Martin was responsible for producing Robyn's US breakthrough hits "Do You Know (What It Takes)" and "Show Me Love", which both charted inside the top 10 of the Billboard Hot 100 in 1996 and 1997.
+Martin was responsible for producing Robyn's US breakthrough hits "Do You Know (What It Takes)" and "Show Me Love", which both charted inside the top 10 of the US Billboard Hot 100 in 1996 and 1997.
 She said of the collaboration: "It was nostalgic to go back into the studio together.
 For me, it's perfect timing – I've come full circle.
 It's a way for me to show that I'm not trying to distance myself from where I come from.
 It's still all about the songs."

 Release and promotion

-On 20 October 2010, Robyn announced the details of Body Talk on her official website, along with the track listing and artwork.
+On 20 October 2010, Robyn announced the details of Body Talk on her website, along with the track listing and artwork.
 She described the album as the "turbo version of the Body Talk album", as it includes five songs from each previous Body Talk album along with five new songs.